Q&A Session: The 2010 BCS and College Football Season

 Q. What is the new Rose Bowl selection process?

-A. As explained HERE the new process is as follows:
+A. As explained HERE

 The first time the Rose Bowl loses one of its traditional hosts (Big Ten or Pac-10 Champion) to the BCS National Championship Game, and a non-BCS team automatically qualifies for the BCS (as explained above), that non-BCS team will be selected by the Rose Bowl.